jonesbs/example2/README.md

 $ make prepare

 To import CSV file you need add a file with the name "movielist.csv" at same folder together with this README file:
-The CSV file need to be separated by ";" character.
+The fields need to be separated by ";" character.

 $ make import